 Amazon Europe Compliance Requirements

 Amazon has a strict policy on product compliance.
-Children’s clothing must comply with all mandatory requirements to get approval from Amazon.
-The requirements include certification, labeling requirements, and mandatory lab-testing.
+Children’s clothing must comply with mandatory requirements to get approval from Amazon.
+These requirements might include labeling and lab testing.

 As such, you should read the relevant product category requirements in the Amazon Seller Central before importing with the goal of selling on Amazon.